 - If the CD auto renews without you knowing it, your money is locked up again for another term and you won’t be able to get at it without penalty.

-Under the right circumstances CDs can be a simple way of making more money with the money you already have.
+Under the right circumstance, CDs can be a simple way of making more money with the money you already have.
 However, be sure you understand how your financial institution will notify you of the CDs maturity date and how many days you have until you have to make a decision on what to do with the CD.
-Otherwise you may find yourself needing your money, but not being able to get access to it because it was auto renewed for another term.
+Otherwise, you may find yourself needing your money, but not being able to get access to it because it was auto-renewed for another term.